 If you work with the Magnolia 5 UI framework, see Field validators for Magnolia 5 UI instead.

-A list of validator definition items, which must be a subtype of
+List of field validator definition items.
+Any value must be a subtype of

 Arbitrary validator name.
 Use a name that describes the validator type.